apache/atlas/docs/src/documents/Glossary.md

 * create various relationships between terms
 * view entities associated with a term

-Category view allows an user to perform the following operations:
+Category view allows a user to perform the following operations:

 * create, update and delete categories and sub-categories
 * associate terms to categories